mcmastermind/jClocksGMT/README.md

-jClocksGMT
+jClocksGMT 1.1
 ================================

 jQuery based analog and digital clock(s).

 ##What is jClocksGMT?

 jClocksGMT is a jQuery analog and digital clock(s) plugin based on GMT offsets.
+Now supporting automatic daylight saving time conversions for affected timezones.
 Requires jQuery Rotate plugin.

 ##Features